Pet Ear Infections

 Ear infections (Otitis Externa)

-Dogs’ and cats’ ear canals are shaped like a long, ‘L’.
+Dogs’ and cats’ ear canals are shaped like a long ‘L’.
 They are great for hearing, but this shape predisposes them to collect debris and moisture.
-The most common causes of ear disease include allergies, heat and trapped moisture, excessive earwax, ear mites, foreign material like a grass seed, or an unknown growth or polyp.
+The most common causes of ear disease include allergies, heat and trapped moisture, excessive earwax, ear mites, foreign material like grass seed, or an unknown growth or polyp.

 Causes of pet ear infections